mongodb/terraform-provider-mongodbatlas/website/docs/r/search_index.html.markdown

 * `search_analyzer` - [Analyzer](https://docs.atlas.mongodb.com/reference/atlas-search/analyzers/#std-label-analyzers-ref) to use when searching the index.
 Defaults to [lucene.standard](https://docs.atlas.mongodb.com/reference/atlas-search/analyzers/standard/#std-label-ref-standard-analyzer)
 * `synonyms` - Synonyms mapping definition to use in this index.

-* `fields` - (Mandatory for vector searches) Array of fields to configure in this vectorSearch index.
-It must contain at least one "vector" type field.
+* `fields` - Array of [Fields](https://www.mongodb.com/docs/atlas/atlas-search/field-types/knn-vector/#std-label-fts-data-types-knn-vector) to configure this `vectorSearch` index.
+It is mandatory for vector searches and it must contain at least one `vector` type field.
 This field needs to be a JSON string in order to be decoded correctly.

 ### Analyzers (search  index)
 An [Atlas Search analyzer](https://docs.atlas.mongodb.com/reference/atlas-search/analyzers/custom/) prepares a set of documents to be indexed by performing a series of operations to transform, filter, and group sequences of characters.
 You can define a custom analyzer to suit your specific indexing needs.